Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 # Advanced-data-processing-with-R

-This page lists compact summaries of topics studies within the course
+This project accompanies the course

  **"R2 - Advanced data processing in R"**